-When compared to the fastest and most powerful passenger cars, even driving a Ferrari would be akin to driving a luxury golf cart.
+When compared to the fastest and most powerful passenger cars, even driving a Ferrari would be akin to driving a luxury golf cart [A Ferrari is passenger car – not sure what you mean].
 Launching a Super Comp dragster has been likened to being catapulted off an aircraft carrier.
-The force of acceleration, greater than 1.4G, is like no previous experience.
-Interestingly, as Drag racing legend Frank Hawley has described it, driving the car is mostly “letting go.”
-In a sport known for its violent power, the more the car is “muscled” the more dangerous and unsuccessful a run will be.
+The force of acceleration, greater than 1.4 g, is a unique experience.
+As drag racing legend Frank Hawley has described it, driving the car is mostly “letting go.”
+In a sport known for its violent power, the more the car is "muscled" the more dangerous and unsuccessful a run will be.
 The run can basically be broken down to reaction, which relies on training and faith.

 I am also seeking volunteers to join the team who may have valuable experience.